FTSE stalls, Carpetright and Debenhams put UK consumer in spotlight

 It had suffered a sharp fall in late April after nudging its profit forecast down, indicating consumers were cutting back on spending on larger-ticket items related to home renovation.

-Its shares scored their best day in five months, but their value had still eroded 25 percent from their levels prior to the forecast trimming.
+Its shares were on track for their best day in five months, but their value had still eroded 25 percent from their levels prior to the forecast trimming.

-Debenhams, however, fell 2.2 percent to an eight-year low after it flagged a more volatile trading environment and said sales slid.
+Debenhams however fell 3.4 percent to an eight-year low after it flagged a more volatile trading environment and said sales slid.
 Its 2017 profit could land towards the lower end of expectations if conditions did not improve, Chief Executive Sergio Bucher said.

+"Debenhams is particularly at risk from a slowing UK macro environment given its low margins," say Jefferies analysts.